edwinb-ai/LeastSquaresSVM/docs/src/index.md

 # Rationale

-SVM has been the most known and used formulation, but here are some pros and cons for using LSSVMs and `Elysivm`.
+SVM has been the most known and used formulation, but here are some pros and cons for using LSSVMs and `LeastSquaresSVM`.

 ## Advantages